atelictsd/Atelic-TSD/content/issues/2024-11-25-exchange-online-service-availability.md

   - Microsoft
 severity: disrupted
 ---
-*False Positive | 03:55am Central* - Microsoft reports that after further investigation, the issue was determined to be a false positive.
-If the issue is occurring, please contact the Technology Services Department.
-This will be the last update.
+*Vendor Implementing Fix | 11/25 11:37am Central* - Microsoft is rerouting traffic to infrastructure with the patch applied.
+Microsoft reports that multiple services are intermittently unavailable.
+The Atelic Technology Services Department has been able to validate this report and are monitoring further updates from Microsoft.
+End user disruption will occur for this issue.

+*Vendor Implementing Fix | 11/25 10:44am Central* - Microsoft is rerouting traffic to infrastructure with the patch applied.
+Microsoft reports that multiple services are intermittently unavailable.
+The Atelic Technology Services Department has been able to validate this report and are monitoring further updates from Microsoft.
+End user disruption will occur for this issue.

+*Vendor Implementing Fix | 11/25 10:15am Central* - Microsoft is continuing to deploy the patch to revolve the availability and performance issues, with progress about 98% currently.
+Microsoft reports that multiple services are intermittently unavailable.
+The Atelic Technology Services Department has been able to validate this report and are monitoring further updates from Microsoft.
+End user disruption will occur for this issue.

+*Vendor Implementing Fix | 11/25 10:02am Central* - Microsoft is continuing to deploy the patch to revolve the availability and performance issues, with progress about 90% currently.
+Microsoft reports that multiple services are intermittently unavailable.
+The Atelic Technology Services Department has been able to validate this report and are monitoring further updates from Microsoft.
+End user disruption will occur for this issue.

+*Vendor Implementing Fix | 11/25 08:27am Central* - Microsoft is continuing to deploy the patch to revolve the availability and performance issues, with progress about 60% currently.
+Microsoft reports that multiple services are intermittently unavailable.
+The Atelic Technology Services Department has been able to validate this report and are monitoring further updates from Microsoft.
+End user disruption will occur for this issue.

-*Vendor Investigating | 02:54am Central* - Microsoft continues to investigate the issue.
-Microsoft reports that users are unable to search within SharePoint online.
+*Vendor Implementing Fix | 11/25 07:58am Central* - Microsoft has started to deploy the patch to revolve the availability and performance issues.
+Microsoft reports that multiple services are intermittently unavailable.
+The Atelic Technology Services Department has been able to validate this report and are monitoring further updates from Microsoft.
+End user disruption will occur for this issue.

+*Vendor Implementing Fix | 11/25 07:30am Central* - Microsoft has identified the root cause and is currently developing a patch.
+Microsoft reports that multiple services are intermittently unavailable.
 The Atelic Technology Services Department has not been able to validate this report but are monitoring further updates from Microsoft.
 End user disruption may occur for this issue.

+*Vendor Investigating | 11/25 05:50am Central* - Microsoft continues to investigate the issue and is investigating if a recent update is the root cause.
+Microsoft reports that multiple services are intermittently unavailable.
+The Atelic Technology Services Department has not been able to validate this report but are monitoring further updates from Microsoft.
+End user disruption may occur for this issue.

+*Vendor Investigating | 11/25 04:35am Central* - Microsoft continues to investigate the issue and has expanded the affected services.
+Currently, numerous Microsoft 365 services are experiencing intermittent availability issues, with many services experiencing performance degradation.
+Microsoft reports that multiple services are intermittently unavailable.
+The Atelic Technology Services Department has not been able to validate this report but are monitoring further updates from Microsoft.
+End user disruption may occur for this issue.

+*Vendor Investigating | 11/25 02:54am Central* - Microsoft continues to investigate the issue and is continuing to restart affected infrastructure.
+Microsoft reports that multiple services are intermittently unavailable.
+The Atelic Technology Services Department has not been able to validate this report but are monitoring further updates from Microsoft.
+End user disruption may occur for this issue.

+*Vendor Investigating | 11/25 02:18am Central* - Microsoft continues to investigate the issue and is continuing to restart affected infrastructure.
+The Atelic Technology Services Department has not been able to validate this report but are monitoring further updates from Microsoft.
+End user disruption may occur for this issue.

+*Vendor Investigating | 11/25 01:21am Central* - Microsoft continues to investigate the issue and has confirmed this is a global issue.
+Microsoft reports that multiple services are intermittently unavailable.
+The Atelic Technology Services Department has not been able to validate this report but are monitoring further updates from Microsoft.
+End user disruption may occur for this issue.

+*Vendor Investigating | 11/24 11:46pm Central* - Microsoft continues to investigate the issue as portions of the affected infrastructure will not restart.
+Microsoft reports that multiple services are intermittently unavailable.
+The Atelic Technology Services Department has not been able to validate this report but are monitoring further updates from Microsoft.
+End user disruption may occur for this issue.

+*Vendor Investigating | 11/24 10:56pm Central* - Microsoft continues to investigate the issue as portions of the affected infrastructure will not restart.
+Microsoft reports that multiple services are intermittently unavailable.
+The Atelic Technology Services Department has not been able to validate this report but are monitoring further updates from Microsoft.
+End user disruption may occur for this issue.

+*Vendor Investigating | 11/24 09:50pm Central* - Microsoft continues to investigate the issue however has reported that Teams calendar availability has been restored.
+Microsoft reports that multiple services are intermittently unavailable.
+The Atelic Technology Services Department has not been able to validate this report but are monitoring further updates from Microsoft.
+End user disruption may occur for this issue.

+*Vendor Implementing Fix | 11/24 09:29pm Central* - Microsoft continues to investigate the issue and has attempted to restart affected infrastructure.
+Microsoft reports that multiple services are intermittently unavailable.
+The Atelic Technology Services Department has not been able to validate this report but are monitoring further updates from Microsoft.
+End user disruption may occur for this issue.

-*Report Received | 02:32am Central* - We are investigating a potential issue that might affect the uptime of one our of services.
-Microsoft reports that users are unable to search within SharePoint online.
+*Report Received | 11/24 09:00pm Central* - We are investigating a potential issue that might affect the uptime of one our of services.
+Microsoft reports that multiple services are intermittently unavailable.
 The Atelic Technology Services Department has not been able to validate this report and are monitoring further updates from Microsoft.
 End user disruption may occur for this issue.